rsokl/noggin/docs/source/workflow.rst

 Here, we will create a simple mock-up of an experiment in which we use Noggin to record and plot our measurements.
 We will exercise the critical features that this library provides us with.
 The following demo is intended to be conducted in a `Jupyter notebook <https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Jupyter_Notebooks.html>`_.

+Please note that, if you don't need to visualize your data as you collect it, you can use :class:`~noggin.logger.LiveLogger` to record your measurements in a nearly-identical manner.

 Recording and Plotting Data During an Experiment
 ################################################
 To begin, let's make up some functions to represent a data loader and a model that we are training: